-There has been a lot of fuss made over the new WordPress block editor Gutenberg.
+There has been a lot of fuss made over the WordPress block editor, Gutenberg.
 People have had a hard time adjusting to it for a number of reasons, most specifically because most of us don’t like change.
+However, Gutenberg blocks are here to stay so best to move forward using the editor and learning all about it.

 However, the new block editor does come packed with features and gives you the ability to accomplish a lot of different things.